Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Data Collection

 The data provided in EULR consists of electricity drawn by the residential site's main supply line as well as at some of the major electrical appliances.
-The sites with solar generation are labeled as such and can be filtered out from the dataset.
-For such sites, data on net electricity consumed by the main supply line is provided.
-Thus the time series of electricity demand and solar generation cannot be separated for sites with solar generation.
+The sites that have solar generation are removed as only the data on net electricity consumption is provided and, as a result, the time-series of electricity demand and solar generation cannot be separated for sites with solar generation.
 As a result, in this paper, we train our models on the electricity demand registered at the site's main supply line without any solar power generation.
 Compared to all the states mentioned earlier, the data for the highest number of residential sites were recorded in Washington state.
-The number of units from Washington for which data were continuously collected from the year 2020 to 2022 is 50.
-This is still considerably low and thus creates a scenario where prediction for fewer households is needed as in a small Microgrid.
-Figure \ref{fig:ma WA} shows the one-day moving average (96 intervals of 15 minutes) for the aggregate electricity demand of these 50 sites.
+The number of units from Washington for which data were continuously collected from the year 2020 to 2022 is \(50\).
+This is still considerably low and thus mimics a scenario where prediction for fewer households is needed as in a small Microgrid.
+Figure \ref{fig:moving average WA} shows the one-day moving average (96 intervals of 15 minutes) for the aggregate electricity demand of these \(50\) sites.
 The effects of annual seasonality can be seen as there is a downward trend in demand from the month of March to May and an upward trend from October to January.
-We describe the ML models in Section \ref{pd} for which data from the year 2021 is used as a training sample and the data from the first quarter of 2022 is used for testing.
+We describe the ML models in Section \ref{sec:problem definition} for which data from the year 2021 is used as a training sample and the data from the first quarter of 2022 is used for testing.
 The train-test split will remain the same in all of the following sections.
 We begin defining the problem setup and show the results of ML point estimates in the following section.